iamvickyav/interview-preparation/Docker/docker-basics.md

 > Docker is a platform which packages an application and all its dependencies together in the form of containers

-## Step by Step Instruction to run Spring Boot War file in Tomcat running in Docker
+## Step by Step Instruction to deploy & run WAR file in Tomcat (running in Docker)

 ### Pull Tomcat Docker Image